fgm/mongodb/docs/install.md

 ## Settings Configuration

-* Download the module package, as per
+* Download the module package, as per the Drupal documentation about [Installing modules][install].
-  [Installing contributed modules (Drupal 8/9)][install]
 * Copy the relevant section from `mongodb/example.settings.local.php` to your `settings.local.php` file if you use one, or `settings.php` otherwise, and adapt it to match your MongoDB settings.
   These settings are used by the `mongodb` module to connect to your MongoDB servers, with the `default` server being the one started in previous steps.
   * The `clients` key contains an associative array of connection by connection alias, with the default connection parameters being under the `default` key, and additional keys allowing the use of other